 It is the policy of the University to comply with Title IX of the Education Amendments of 1972 and its implementing regulations, which prohibit discrimination based on sex in the University's educational programs and activities.
-The University has designated the following Title IX Coordinators to coordinate its compliance with Title IX and to receive inquiries regarding Title IX, including reports and formal complaints of Sexual Harassment:
+The University has designated the following Title IX Coordinators to coordinate its compliance with Title IX and to receive inquiries regarding Title IX, including complaints of Sexual Harassment:

-Title IX Coordinator: Deputy Title IX Coordinator:
+Title IX Coordinator:

 Joni Bastian, Ph.D.
-Jennifer Miller, Ed.S.

-VPSA, Dean of Students AVPSA

-701 College Road 701 College Road

-Lebanon Illinois 62254 Lebanon, IL 62254

-Phone: (618) 537-6533 Phone: (618) 537-6555

-Email: jjbastian@mckendree.edu Email: jrmiller@mckendree.edu
+Vice President for Student Affairs, Title IX Coordinator 701 College Road Lebanon Illinois 62254 Phone: (618) 537-6555 Email: jjbastian@mckendree.edu